scaldi/scaldi-website/learn.md

 Here I would like to show you a small example of how you can define a scoped bindings and isolate them from the rest of the bindings by creating some kind of a sandbox for them.

-In order to be able to do this, we need to define the sandbox itself first:

-{% highlight scala %}
-class ImmutableWrapper(delegate: Injector) extends Injector with ImmutableInjector {
-  def getBinding(identifiers: List[Identifier]): Option[Binding] =
-    delegate.getBinding(identifiers)

-  def getBindings(identifiers: List[Identifier]): List[Binding] =
-    delegate.getBindings(identifiers)
-}
-{% endhighlight %}

-Here we define a very simple implementation of an injector, that just delegates the binding lookup to some other injector (`delegate` in this case).
+`ImmutableWrapper` is very simple implementation of an injector that just delegates the binding lookup to some other injector that is provided to it as an argument.
 The important thing to notice here is that `ImmutableWrapper` is an `ImmutableInjector`.
 This means that it will guard `delegate` from any lifecycle of the parent composition, if it gets composed with another injector.
 It also will know nothing about the final composition, because it is immutable, so it only able to contribute it's bindings to the composition, but not aware of it at all.